 - Small caps in the New Testament are used in the text to indicate Old Testament quotations.
 Matt 22:37 NASB reads, “And He said to him, ‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’”

-Bible for Study
+Bible for Study and Notes

-A couple features you’ll want in your Bible when making notes are wide margins and paper with little bleed through to the other side.
+A couple features you’ll want in your Bible when making notes are wide margins and paper with minimal bleed through to the other side.
 The NASB Wide-Margin Reference Edition by Cambridge is a wonderful choice.

 The Bible is printed on slightly thicker paper for enhanced durability, and is sewn for increased longevity and also to enable the Bible to open and stay flat.
 The text features red-letter text for the words of Christ and is an 8 pt Lexicon font.
 While the font is small, it is easily readable.